Research Staff

 Knowledge Mobilization Manager (SHAPE Hub)

 Kaku is the Knowledge Mobilization Manager for the SHAPE Hub, a pan-Canadian initiative focused on addressing barriers to evidence-based information and treatment for sexual difficulties and genito-pelvic pain that affect women and gender-diverse people.
-She holds a Bachelor’s degree (Hons) in Human Geography from the University of British Columbia, Vancouver Canada and Master of Business Administration in Project Management from Università degli studi Guglielmo Marconi, Rome Italy.
-Working on this team gives her opportunity to pursue her interest in women’s health research.
+In this role, Kaku facilitates the exchange and co-creation of knowledge among researchers, healthcare providers, and patients, working to ensure that information on these conditions is accessible, inclusive, and impactful.
+She holds a Bachelor’s degree (Hons) in Human Geography from the University of British Columbia, Vancouver Canada and a Master of Business Administration in Project Management from Università degli studi Guglielmo Marconi, Rome Italy.

 • Julianna Mazur